MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 ### Power Platform licenses required

-To build with Copilot Studio is included as part of the Microsoft Copilot licenses.
-If the Plugin uses Power Platform Connectors the required licenses are required to execute them.
+Building with Copilot Studio is included as part of the Microsoft Copilot license.
+If the Plugin uses Power Platform Connectors, users require a Power Platform license to use them.

 ### No sideloading